Register a validator

 2. Create a new validator

 In order for Terrad to recognize a wallet address it must contain tokens.
 For the testnet, use the faucet to send Luna to your wallet.
 If you are on mainnet, send funds from an existing wallet.
 1-3 luna are sufficient for most setup processes.

 To create the validator and initialize it with a self-delegation, run the following command.

-key-name is the name of the private key that is used to sign transactions.
+key-name is the name of the Application Operator Key that is used to sign transactions.

 When you specify commission parameters, the